Frequently Asked Questions

 Q: What if I can’t afford to get all the work you recommend in the CASp Report done?
 How does that work?

-A: It is not uncommon for a property owner or a tenant to have all necessary funds to provide upgrades to their properties.
+A: It is not uncommon for a property owner or a tenant to lack all the funds needed to provide upgrades to their property.
 What is important is that if you are targeted in a lawsuit that you are able to show proof that you have been pro-active regarding this issue by first of all getting a CASp inspection and report thereby being able to prove that you budgeted and have been working towards removing access barriers as funds have become available.
 What you don’t want to do is show up in court only to say that you have done nothing.

 FAQ 15